redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 Like anything software-related, you need to have some dependencies installed before you can get started:

 - [Node.js 14.8+](https://nodejs.org/en/): In this tutorial, we're using JavaScript's top-level `await` feature which was introduced in Node 14.8.
 So, make sure you are using that version or later.
-- [Redis Stack](/download): You need a version of Redis Stack somewhere be it on your machine or someone else's.
+- [Redis Stack](/download): You need a version of Redis Stack, either running locally on your machine or [in the cloud](https://redis.com/try-free/).
 - [RedisInsight](https://redis.com/redis-enterprise/redis-insight/): We'll use this to look inside Redis and make sure our code is doing what we think it's doing.